-Empowering juries to consider community values also has other benefits.
-In Living As One: Tort Law and a Duty to Imagine, Tilley noted that jury verdicts on personal injury claims can facilitate social cohesion.
-Juries are a unique place where "where citizens are expected to listen to the personal narratives" of people with varied racial and economic backgrounds.
-Through this process, juries engage in an imaginative process where they may reckon with marginalized groups' experiences and issue a verdict that seeks to redress structural inequalities.
-268 As Tilley noted, although this assumes that jurors are free of biases, jurors are generally "more willing to identify with plaintiffs who lack social capital than their judicial counterparts."269 Finally, the collaborative nature of juries encourages people to meaningfully engage with each other and consider different perspectives-all of which can foster "organic social cohesion."
+265 See Tilley, supra note 22, at 1390-91 (describing how the reasonableness of vaccination in the measles case would depend on the specific community norms in which the legal dispute arose from). claims can facilitate social cohesion.266 Juries are a unique place where "where citizens are expected to listen to the personal narratives" of people with varied racial and economic backgrounds.267 Through this process, juries engage in an imaginative process where they may reckon with marginalized groups' experiences and issue a verdict that seeks to redress structural inequalities.268 As Tilley noted, although this assumes that jurors are free of biases, jurors are generally "more willing to identify with plaintiffs who lack social capital than their judicial counterparts."
+Finally, the collaborative nature of juries encourages people to meaningfully engage with each other and consider different perspectives-all of which can foster "organic social cohesion."
 270 Ultimately, situating juries as meaningful actors in the judicial system can encourage juries to address social inequity, lead to more democratic outcomes, and create a sense of unity amongst jurors.
+However, to fully establish the jury as a community institution, New York courts will need to engage in broader change.
+For instance, courts could craft jury instructions that encourage juries to consider community values in their decision.271 On the other end, lawyers could choose to incorporate community norms in briefs and legal memoranda regarding open and obvious dangers.
+And finally, juries can assess how to establish norms regarding open and obvious dangers.
+Should landowners be held liable for all harm that has occurred on their property?
+Or should liability be limited to egregious instances involving children or death?
+Put another way, all actors in the legal system should make a concerted 266 Cristina Tilley & Rebecca Ferguson, Living as One: Tort Law and a Duty to Imagine, CTLA FORUM, Fall 2023, at 1, 11.
+267 Id.
+268 See id. at 11-12.